Crawl

 Unlike the scrape endpoint, the crawl endpoint returns a list in the data field with the all the pages that were crawled in the current page batch.
 The SDKs also provide a function which will start the crawl job, wait until it's complete, and return all the crawled pages for the entire crawl.

-Each crawled page has it's own status of completed or failed and can have it's own error field, so be cautious of that.
+and can have it's own error field, so be cautious of that.

 The crawl endpoint provides additional parameters you can provide to tailor the crawl to your needs.
 You can narrow down the pages crawled by setting a limit to the maximum number of pages visited, only including paths that match a certain pattern, excluding paths that match another pattern, etc.